cloudnative-pg/cloudnative-pg.github.io/content/blog/creating-container-images/index.md

 USER 26
 ```

-And that's it! now you know a way to install extensions from packages and from source code!
+And that's it!
+Now you know a way to install extensions from packages and from source code!
 Let's start creating
 PostgreSQL clusters with many different extensions!
-Keep in mind that images may increase the size when you add more
+Keep in mind that images may increase in size when you add more
 extensions, and that may affect the time to download an image.

 Happy Hacking!